rorscharg/rorscharg.github.io/src/pages/blog/fast/index.md

 School is slow, it slowly burns me out,
 turns me into a ghoul,
-slowly drags through the mud.
+slowly drags me through the mud.

-I've given up on being rich,
-I feel like I really don't care much about money anymore
+I really don't care about money anymore,
 What I really want is to be fired up by something
-I want mind to be absorbed into something,
+I want mind to be absorbed by something,
 lose track of time,
 go on endlessly.